What does Freakshow use all that stolen money for?

 Vlad smiled.
 Danny pictured himself smacking the look right off his face.

-Danny could hardly believe his ears.
-What a nice way to say they've stopped caring, Danny thought bitterly, his fist clenching.
-Star would definitely not be happy to hear that.
+Danny gawked, hardly believing his ears.
+What a nice way to say they've stopped caring, he thought sadly.
+That's the absolute last thing Star would be happy to hear…

 Vlad went on.
 "In contrast, the Fentons are not doing as well, I'm afraid," he said.
 Danny looked down at his feet, not sure he wanted to hear anymore.
-Yet he couldn't convince himself to just leave.
+But he failed to convince himself to leave.

 "Maddie and Jack maintain the slight hope that their son will return to them.
 They've even come up with a rather fascinating theory as to exactly what happened to him."
 Purposely dragging it out for Danny's sake, Vlad paused, shifting Danny's clone to his other arm.

-"Just spit it out already, would you?"
+"Just spit it out, would you?"
 Danny growled, knowing Vlad was searching him for any signs of emotional distress.
-Danny did his best to keep his face unreadable, but he knew he did a poor job of it.
+Danny did his best to keep his face unreadable, knowing he did a poor job of it.

-Vlad grinned, enjoying himself, and continued.
+Vlad grinned, enjoying himself.
 "Through a combination of Maddie's brilliance and Jack's idiocy, the two have concluded that it was none other than the infamous Danny Phantom who 'spirited away' their son, and with a very surprising motive."

 "From these observations, they theorized that some sort of connection existed between Danny Fenton and Danny Phantom.
 That perhaps the ghost had deliberately mimicked their son's likeness.
 That perhaps the ghost had even been haunting their own son!"